-Australian Fund Accounting Services Pty Limited, a wholly-owned subsidiary of E&P Financial Group Limited (formerly Evans Dixon Limited), the parent of the Responsible Entity, provides fund administration services to the Fund under an agreement with the Responsible Entity.
+Australian Fund Accounting Services Pty Limited, a wholly-owned subsidiary of E&P Financial Group Limited, the parent of the Responsible Entity, provides fund administration services to the Fund under an agreement with the Responsible Entity.
 These services include net asset valuation, management accounting, statutory reporting, capital management and taxation.
-Total fund administration fees paid or payable for the year ended 31 March 2021 were \$120,000 (2020: \$120,000), exclusive of GST.
+Total fund administration fees paid or payable for the year ended 31 March 2022 were \$120,000 (2021: \$120,000), exclusive of GST.